-Chernobyl anniversary: The next phase
+Chernobyl anniversary: the next phase

 All this has been achieved.
 The LRTP has been operational since 2014.
 A new interim storage facility for the treatment and storage of spent fuel has been built and, after successful hot tests, is currently awaiting a permanent licence from the Ukrainian regulator.
 The NSC, the most visible Chernobyl project, was slid into position in late 2016 and then handed over to the Ukrainian authorities.

-In total, the Bank has managed close to €2bn in donor funds through the Chernobyl Shelter Fund and Nuclear Safety Account.
-Of this, the EBRD provided €715mn of its own resources to complete the Interim Storage Facility and New Safe Confinement.
+In total, the EBRD has managed close to €2bn in donor funds through the Chernobyl Shelter Fund and Nuclear Safety Account.
+Of this, the Bank provided €715mn of its own resources to complete the Interim Storage Facility and New Safe Confinement.

 Today, the New Safe Confinement dominates the skyline over Chernobyl, as the sarcophagus once did.
 The steel structure is 108 metres high and 162 metres long, with a span of 257 metres and a lifetime of at least 100 years.
 It was assembled in two stages in a cleaned area near the accident site and, despite its size and weight of 36,000 tonnes, was pushed 327 metres into position.
 It is the largest moveable structure ever built.